alphagov/whitehall/STYLEGUIDE.md

 Views are view-specific scripts and as with the css, it's file path & name should exactly mirror the view template or partial it applies to.

-Helpers are site-wide scripts such as the script which prevents forms being submitted twice.
-Use of helpers should be kept to a minimum to avoid doing extra work when not necessary.
+Helpers are scripts which cannot be associated with any particular view.
+These may be scripts which are loaded everywhere (such as the script which prevents forms from being submited twice), or may be scripts which apply to multiple different not-necessarily-related views.

 Namespaces should be kept simple.
 All constructors should be under 'Whitehall', 'Whitehall.Frontend' or 'Whitehall.Admin'.
 The javascript layer is thin for whitehall and so (at least at present) there's no need to use deeper namespaces.
 These 3 namespaces are defined in whitehall.js and so code like `window.Whitehall = window.Whitehall || {}` is unnecessary.